mroswell/mychatsearch.com/README.md

 ### Loading Your Conversations

 1. Click the "Load JSON file" button in the sidebar
-2. Select your `conversations.json` file
+2. Select your `conversations.json` file (from either ChatGPT or Claude)
-3. The app will load and display all your conversations
+3. The app automatically detects the format and switches to the appropriate service tab
+4. Your conversations are loaded and ready to search

+You can load conversations from both services - just use the tabs at the top to switch between ChatGPT and Claude, then load each export file separately.

 ### Searching

 - Use the search box at the top to search through all conversations
 - Search works across conversation titles and message content
+- **Multi-term search**: Use comma-separated terms to find conversations containing ALL terms
+  - Example: `python, api, testing` finds only conversations that contain all three terms
+  - Example: `machine learning, tensorflow` finds conversations about both topics
 - Results update as you type
-- Click "Clear" to reset the search
+- Click "Clear" or press **Escape** to reset the search

 ### Viewing Conversations